-Panels should only give consent where they are satisfied that expert evidence will assist then to deal with the case, should limit the use of oral expert evidence to that which is reasonably required and, wherever possible, direct that matters requiring expert evidence are to be dealt with in the report of a single expert or a joint report.
+Panels should only give consent where they are satisfied that expert evidence will assist then to deal with the case and should limit the use of oral expert evidence to that which is reasonably required.
+Wherever possible, Panels should direct that matters requiring expert evidence are to be dealt with in a single or joint expert report.

-Where the Panel has directed that the evidence is to be given by one expert but there are a number of disciplines involved, a leading expert in the dominant discipline should be identified as the single expert.
+Where a Panel has directed that evidence is to be given by one expert but a number of disciplines involved, a leading expert in the dominant discipline should be identified as the single expert.
 That expert should prepare the general part of the report and be responsible for annexing or incorporating the contents of any reports from experts in other disciplines.